Chart Color Schemes

 Emerald's residents boast exceedingly positive health performance metrics with younger cohorts in particular seeing very low prevalence of common health conditions

-Emerald's health outcomes show notable results, with younger age groups having a very low prevalence of common health conditions.
+Health outcomes data shows excellent results across Emerald, with younger age groups experiencing particularly low prevalence of common health conditions.

-Approximately 59% of Emerald's total population (9,044 people) have private health cover, which is notably high.
-The most prevalent medical conditions in the area are asthma and mental health issues, affecting 8.0% and 7.6% of residents respectively.
-A majority, 75.7%, report being completely free of medical ailments, compared to 74.5% across the Rest of Queensland.
-Emerald has a lower proportion of seniors aged 65 and over at 8.8% (1,339 people), compared to 10.7% in the Rest of Queensland.
-However, health outcomes among seniors require more attention than those of the broader population.
+Approximately 59% of the total population (9,044 people) has private health cover, which is exceptionally high.
+The most prevalent medical conditions in the area are asthma and mental health issues, affecting 8.0 and 7.6% of residents respectively.
+A significant majority, 75.7%, report being completely free from medical ailments, compared to 74.5% across the rest of Queensland.
+Emerald has 8.8% of its population aged 65 and over (1,339 people), which is lower than the state average of 10.7%.
+However, health outcomes among seniors in Emerald are above average and require more attention than the broader population.

 Frequently Asked Questions - Health